Body Shape Guide

 The Five Fruit Body Shapes:

 The apple body shape is characterized by a fuller midsection with weight concentrated around the waist and stomach area.
-About 14% of women have this shape.
+About 14% of women have this shape, making it the third most common body type among women.

 Apple Characteristics